- Traumatising content

 A social worker father and his CIA-hopeful daughter crash land on a desert full of crystal plants and little else.
 City walls rise in the distance, but as the pair hike closer they see those walls are more like mountains, and the mega-metropolis behind them is long dead.

 Luckily, the adventuring city of Spur is alive and green, and well outside of Ar’Kendrithyst’s shadow.

-Follow Erick Flatt as he tries to make a nice life with new friends in a new home with his daughter at his side, but this land is rarely as kind as its people, and Erick will need to change if he wants to live the life he wishes to live.
+Follow Erick Flatt as he tries to make a nice life with new friends in a new home with his grown daughter at his side, but this land is rarely as kind as its people, and Erick will need to change if he wants to live the life he wishes to live.

 Book 1 Completed.